 Inflation may be high and there may be talk of a recession from both the sensationalized media and rational people, but that doesn’t mean you can’t get ahead next year.
 The best way to do that is to focus on things that are in your control.

-2022 is only 3 months away (how did that happen???) and it is absolutely within your power to make it your best financial year yet.
+It is absolutely within your power to make next year your best financial year yet.

 Here are 10 things that you can control and change to do just that.

 In 2020, the job market may have been one of the things that changed the most.
 In 2022 it continues to evolve as people figure out exactly what they want to do with their lives.
 Now, with the possibility of a recession looming, companies are starting to slow down on their hiring.

 During the pandemic, I found that employment fell into four separate categories.
 We have people who:

 - Are still employed but are now working from home

 - Were furloughed or laid off but were able to find a different job